sudhakavya/intropage-Azurepass/intropage.md

    ![](image/intro18.png)

-1. you can check whether the Virtual machine is in running or stop State in the **Resource** tab.
+1. you can check whether the virtual machine is in running or stop state in the **Resource** tab.

     ![](image/intro19.png)